Minor2CCh/minium_minor_edition/README.md

 This weapon has a longer attack distance of 2 blocks compared to other tools.
 Compared to the sword, the attack is a single attack, so instead of being weak against many, it can avoid mobs you don't want to attack.
 It can be enchanted with enchantments that increase damage and Unbreakable, Mending, and Looting.
 Iris Quartz's tool has a range of 1 block longer.

+- Iris Quartz Pendant

+Gain Poison Heal Effect and Prevent fall damage and collision damage.
+When you die, you consume and revive, but a minute cooldown is imposed.
+If you fall into the void, in dimensions with a ceiling you will respawn at the spawn point, and in dimensions without a ceiling you will be granted Slow Falling and warped to a high location(Only Players).
+Some effects are enhanced, Reduce damage except for certain parts and Prevent wither damage when wearing a full set of Iris Quartz equipment.

 ## New Block

 - Easy Grinder